Skip to main content

 Assessment and feedback

-Instead of traditional written exams, you will be assessed through a variety of practical performances and projects, presentations, online reflective journals, as well as written essays, and in-class participation.
+Instead of traditional written exams, assessment in the Theatre program is a dynamic mix of practical performances, projects, presentations, online reflective journals, written essays, and in-class participation.

 Read our guide on how to avoid plagiarism in your assessments at Brunel.